VDB Comparison

 Here, wcw_c and wsw_s are the embeddings of the context node cc and source node ss respectively.
 The variable ZZ serves as a normalization constant, which, for computational efficiency, is never explicitly computed.

-The embeddings are learned by maximizing the co-occurence probability for (source,context) pairs drawn from the true data distribution (positive pairs), and at the same time minimizing for pairs drawn from a synthetic noise distribution.
+The embeddings are learned by maximizing the co-occurrence probability for (source,context) pairs drawn from the true data distribution (positive pairs), and at the same time minimizing for pairs drawn from a synthetic noise distribution.
 This process ensures that the embedding vectors of similar nodes are close in the embedding space, while dissimilar nodes are further apart (with respect to the dot product).

 The random walks are sampled according to a policy, which is guided by 2 parameters: return ii, and in-out qq.